malvarius/mudlFrontEnd/README.md

 ## Installation
 ### Prequisites
   you will need to have react-native and expo cli installed on your computer.
-Additionally you will need an androir or ios emulator to run the development environment.
+Additionally you will need an android or ios emulator to run the development environment.
 In exchange for have the emulators on your computer which using a lot of memory and make your computer run slower, you can also install the expo-client app from the android or apple store where you can take a picture of the qr code with your phone to run as a development enviroment.
  ### System Requirements
   * clone down the repository
   * npm install